 - If tissue paper isn’t a favourite medium for you to work with – how about melted pony beads instead?
 This suncatcher is a lovely addition to windows, and easy to spot for kids looking for pumpkins in the neighbourhood too.
 Thanks to The Gingerbread House, for the idea,

 - For even younger children, as well as toddlers, sensory bins are a wonderful idea.
-Coffee, Crafts and Cupcakes has FIVE Halloween sensory bin ideas for you to all try out,
+Cookies, Coffees, and Crafts has THIRTEEN Halloween sensory bin ideas for you to all try out,

 - Another great idea for younger children is handprint crafts, so have a go at this handprint craft bat from Simple Everyday Mom, or these fist bump pumpkins from Thrifty Jinxy are pretty cool too